-To bevel metal with an angle grinder, gather essential tools: a 4.5-inch grinder, flap disc, angle finder, marker, and clamps.
-First, measure and mark a 22.5-degree angle on the metal plate.
-Secure the plate firmly on a stable surface.
-Use long, even strokes with the grinder, applying consistent pressure to achieve a clean bevel.
+To bevel metal with an angle grinder, you need a few key tools: a 4.5-inch grinder, a flap disc, an angle finder, a marker, and clamps.
+Measure and mark a 22.5-degree angle on the metal plate.
+Secure the plate firmly, then use long, even strokes with consistent pressure to grind a clean bevel.
 Finish with the flap disc for a polished edge.
-Following these steps can enhance your technique, revealing further tips and tricks.

 Overcoming Bevel Cutting Struggles: Essential Tools to Gather